 3. Don’t Just Nurture but Omni-Nurture Your Relationships

 In one of my classes during graduate school, I had the opportunity to meet with Mr. Glenn Gonzales, then the Northeast Regional Sales Manager USA at Honda Aircraft Company.
-I was in-charge of receiving Mr. Gonzales at the parking lot, helping setup the presentation, presenting a thank you note and escorting him back to his car.
+I was in charge of receiving Mr. Gonzales at the parking lot, helping set up the presentation, presenting a thank you note and escorting him back to his car.
 I was so impressed with his professional experience and charismatic personality that I made sure I sent a thank you note to him later on, mentioning about a specific thing from his advice that I remembered and greatly appreciated.
 I also connected with him on LinkedIn and made sure that I keep him up to date on my graduate school projects and study trips.
 I also reached out seeking career advice.
 One day I got an email stating that Mr. Gonzales has been impressed with my continuous engagement with him and would like to talk to me about an interesting role in a company he is starting with his business partner.
-The gist of the story is that when one is on the path to becoming a thought leader, their calls, thank you cards, letters, white papers, surveys, studies, newspaper and web clippings – all the constant attempts to find a way to create some value for potential prospects add up over time and eventually result in a closed won.
+The gist of the story is that when one is on the path to becoming a thought leader, their calls, thank you cards, letters, white papers, surveys, studies, newspaper and web clippings – all the constant attempts to find a way to create some value for potential prospects add up over time and eventually result in a closed-won.
 Additionally, one must not forget to personalize or tailor these experiences according to the needs and demands of the prospects.
-The reason this approach is successful is because it demonstrates that the salesperson will not disappear; that they are truly interested in and committed to working with the prospect; that they are a professional who is determined and executes well.
+The reason this approach is successful is that it demonstrates that the salesperson will not disappear; that they are truly interested in and committed to working with the prospect; that they are a professional who is determined and executes well.

-Wondering how you too can make your engagement omni channel and your relationships omni nurture?
-Check out ClosedWon’s sales enablement automation platform that allows omni sequencing outreach.
+Wondering how you too can make your engagement omnichannel and your relationships omni nurture?
+Check out ClosedWon’s sales enablement automation platform that allows Omni sequencing outreach.